AequilibraE/aequilibrae/docs/source/nitty_gritty/roadmap.rst

 * QGIS

-    * Inclusion of TSP and more general vehicle routing problems (resource constraints, pick-up and delivery, etc.)
+    * Inclusion of TSP and more general vehicle routing problems (resource constraints, pick-up, and delivery, etc.)

 If there is any other feature you would like to suggest, please record a new issue on `GitHub <https://github.com/AequilibraE/aequilibrae/issues>`_, or drop